niwo/cloudstats/README.md

-# CloudstackStats
+# Cloudstats

-CloudstackStats pulls project and account statistics from the CloudStack API and feeds them into a influxdb.
+Cloudstats pulls project and account statistics from the CloudStack API and feeds them into a Influxdb database.
 Whit the help of Grafana this let's you craft beautiful usage dashboards.

 ## Installation

 Install the gem as:

-    $ gem install cloudstack_stats
+    $ gem install cloudstats

 ## Usage

-Make sure you have a working [cloudstack-cli](https://github.com/niwo/cloudstack-cli) configuration file in your home directory.
+Make sure you have a working [cloudstack_client](https://github.com/niwo/cloudstack_client) configuration file in your home directory.
-Usually this is found under `~/.cloudstack-cli.yml`
+Usually this is found under `~/.cloudstack.yml`

 Install gem dependencies: